 Business language

-Portuguese is the official language in Angola, but English is usually understood at senior management level in the oil and gas industry.
+Portuguese is the official language in Angola, but English is usually understood at the senior management level in the oil and gas industry.

 Dress